A tax rebate is available for super contributions made on behalf of low-income spouses.

 superannuation liability information or ordinary times earnings (OTE).

 Employers who fully report all the information required through Single Touch Payroll will not have to comply with a number of other reporting obligations under the existing law.
 This includes providing certain payment summaries and the corresponding payment summary annual report.
-They will need to provide a finalisation declaration.
+They will now only need to provide a finalisation declaration.

 STP becomes mandatory from 1 July 2018 for employers with 20 or more employees.
 You can choose to report through Single Touch Payroll if your software is ready.
 Once you are setup, the option to report a payment to the ATO will be presented for each pay run and your payroll information will be filed with the tax office.
 Please contact us to discuss this further if you have any questions.